Sanofi-Public/PMCB-CellBridge/README.md

 back to the specific run and set of parameters used and minimizing confusion and errors in data management.

+We note that one Seurat object is generated for each sample after QC.
+Subsequently, these individual objects are merged into a single object for downstream analysis.
+If investigators require multiple objects for different conditions, the best approach would be to run the workflow separately for each condition.
+This scenario can be accomplished simply by creating two different sample-based metadata sheets, one for each condition.

 Note: for outputs of the pre-processing step, please visit [ToBridge](https://github.com/Sanofi-Public/PMCB-ToBridge) Github page.